andreinonea/PIMS_SteamAudio_Presentation/test.typ

   */
   title: none,

+  /*  Slide author.

+      Can be set globally through `#presentation`.
+  */
+  author: none,

   /*  Insert as break slide to move to a new section in the presentation.

-      `br` can also be a dict with any of the following options:
+      `br` can also be a dict with any of the following overwritable options:
-          align: center + horizon
+          align: center + horizon    sets where to place the title
-          size: 42pt
+          size: 42pt                 sets the size of the title
-          fill: rgb("000")
-      When an option is present in the dict, it overwrites the default value above.
-Note that `br` being a dict is ecquivalent to `true`.
+          fill: rgb("000")           sets the color of the title Note that `br` being a dict is equivalent to `true`.
   */
   br: false,

+  /*  Display slide numbers.

+      Can be set globally through '#presentation'.

+      `numbers` is a boolean, but can also be a dict with the following overwritable option:
+          outof: false    if `false`, uses "1,2,3" numbering if `true`, uses "1/3,2/3,3/3" numbering
+      Note that `numbers` being a dict is equivalent to `true`.
+  */
+  numbers: none,

   /*  Content of the slide.